-Figure 2-13: TL5PICKUP / TL6PICKUP REPRESENTATION shows the connections for a three-pole tripping scheme.
-The 52/b contacts are wired from breaker 1 to CC5 and from breaker 2 to CC6.

-Figure 2-14: TL5PICKUP / TL6PICKUP REPRESENTATION (SINGLE PHASE TRIPPING) shows the connections for a single-pole tripping scheme.
-The 52/b contacts are wired from breaker 1 to CC8 (phase A), CC9 (phase B), and CC10 (phase C)
+Figure 2-13: TL5PICKUP / TL6PICKUP REPRESENTATION on page 2-35 shows the connections for both threephase and single-phase tripping schemes.
+For three-phase tripping, the 52/b contacts are wired from breaker 1 to CC5 and from breaker 2 to CC6.
+For single-phase tripping, the 52/b contacts are wired from breaker 1 to CC8 (phase A), CC9 (phase B), and CC10 (phase C).
+The outputs of TL5 and TL6 are also used by the ALPS to provide a time-tagged event to indicate that the breaker is either open or closed.